ihuzaifashoukat/twitter-automation-ai/docs/CONFIG_REFERENCE.md

   - use_undetected_chromedriver: bool (Chrome only)
   - enable_stealth: bool (Chrome only)
   - cookie_domain_url: base URL for cookie domain navigation (e.g., https://x.com)
+  - login_wait_seconds: Optional.
+If > 0, after applying cookies the browser opens X home and waits up to this many seconds for a signed-in state.
+Use this to complete manual login once when cookies are missing/expired.
   - chrome_driver_path / gecko_driver_path (optional): use a specific local driver binary.
 The app prefers local drivers if found.

 accounts.json (per account)